jlorieau/mollib/docs/cli/measure.rst

         .. literalinclude:: output/cli_measure_i_2MUV_d_A:D.20:21-CA_A:D.20:21-CA_exclude-intra_exclude-intra-chain.txt
             :language: shell-session

-        Compare the distance between HA of residue 5 and H of residue 21 for two different structures, 2KXA and 2LWA.
+        Compare the distance between the HA of residue 5 and the H of residue 21 for two different structures, 2KXA and 2LWA.
 The 2KXA structure represents the wildtype hemagglutinin fusion peptide (HAfp) in the *closed* helical-hairpin structure, placing these two atoms in close promixity.
-        The 2LWA structure represents the conformational ensemble of the HAfp-G8A mutant with a closed structure (chain 'A'), and semi-closed structure (chain 'B') and an open structure (chain 'C').
+The 2LWA structure represents the conformational ensemble of theHAfp-G8A mutant with a closed structure (chain 'A'), and semi-closed structure (chain 'B') and an open structure (chain 'C').

         .. literalinclude:: output/cli_measure_i_2KXA_2LWA_d_A:C.5-HA_A:C.21-H_only-intra-chain.txt
             :language: shell-session